 Good question!
 And one many families ask when a loved one is hospitalized for an illness or an injury or is planning for a surgery.

-Here is an overview of what you should expect when you choose Whetstone Gardens for short-term rehab:
+Here is an overview of what you should expect when you choose Whetstone Care Center for short-term rehab and how we handle communication:

 - Preadmission: While your mother is still in the hospital, we are busy working with her care team to make sure we are ready for her arrival.
 This means we talk with them about the type of care your mom needs so we can have everything in place for her arrival.
 From durable medical equipment to medication and any special dietary needs, we will be prepared for her arrival.